Doctor of Nursing Practice

 - Following transcript review, applicants with a MSN may be eligible to transfer in up to 42 credit hours.

 - The DNP courses are offered primarily via interactive video conferencing from the Tallahassee campus to Panama City and Sarasota-Bradenton.
 Some core courses are offered fully online.
-Students come to the Tallahassee campus for orientation to the program, and FNP students attend an intensive weekend in the Advanced Skills for the APN course.
+Students come to the Tallahassee campus for orientation to the program and attend an intensive weekend in the Advanced Skills for the APN course.
 Students work with preceptors in their local community to meet the learning objectives for the practicum courses.

 - Applications for the Doctor of Nursing Practice program will be accepted throughout the year and must be received by April 15th for consideration and review for August admission.